rjoydip/genai-article-processor/README.md

 - Project dependencies and settings are managed in `pyproject.toml`
 - Ruff is configured for code formatting and linting
 - Pytest is set up for testing
-- Logging configuration is available for different environments

-## 🌐 API Endpoints

-- `GET /`: Returns a "Hello from UV!" message

 ## 🧪 Testing